HIMANSHIWANJARI/Cash-Flow-Minimizer/README.md

 # Cash-Flow-Minimizer
 Overview :

-This system is designed to minimize the number of transactions among multiple banks across the world, each using different modes of payment.
+This system is designed to minimize the number of transactions among multiple banks.
 The objective is to efficiently settle all debts and credits among the banks, thereby reducing the total number of transactions required.

 How to Use :